gregdionne/mcbasic/README.md

 &#8308; Currently only the undocumented negate-with-carry instructions.
 The MC6801 and MC6809 both implement `NGCA` (opcode $42), `NGCB` (opcode $52), `NGC <indexed>` (opcode $62), and `NGC <extended>` (opcode $72).
 These permit negation of the "D" register in four cycles by issuing a `NEGB` (opcode $50) followed by `NGCA` (opcode $42).
 They can also negate multi-byte numbers in-place.&#178;  Use caution when using the &#8209;undoc switch, as many 6801 emulators fail to implement these instructions correctly.

+&#8309; A significant number of MC-10 programs exploited the fact that a missing line number after a GOTO, GOSUB, or ON..GOTO or ON..GOSUB statement implicitly resolved to line number zero (0) in MICROCOLOR BASIC.
+This enabled compact ON..GOTO and ON..GOSUB statements where unused branch indices could be conveniently skipped (or sent to line 0).
+For example, a programmer could write `ON X GOTO 100,200,,300,,,,400,:GOTO 500` to branch to lines 100, 200, 0, 300, 0, 0, 0, 400, and 0 for values of X from 1-9, respectively; and to line 500 for other values of X.

+&#8310; A runtime `?UL ERROR` will be generated instead.
+This is intended to be used in conjunction with the `-el` compiler flag.
+Use `-g` to diagnose where these errors occur.

-&#8309; The code in this repository was written in brief spurts over the course of perhaps fifteen years.
+&#8311; The code in this repository was written in brief spurts over the course of perhaps fifteen years.
 It's been largely relegated to a minor side-project as time and interest have permitted.
 Originally in K&R C, it was ported to ANSI C, then C++ (98).
 I've given it just enough treatment to work in C++14, but alas, C++20 is out as of this writing!
 It needs to be upgraded to comply with more modern programming guidelines.
 But perhaps, like MICROCOLOR BASIC itself, some of this code may bring you back to a simpler era.
 Enjoy!